strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Client to be counted uniquely regardless of number of episodes.
-To be counted, a client must have had one or more Service Contacts in the reporting period.
+To be counted, a client must have had one or more Service Contacts in the reporting period
-* Counts of Episodes to be based only on 'active' Episodes, defined as those that had one or more Service Contacts recorded in the period.
+* Counts of Episodes to be based only on 'active' Episodes, defined as those that had one or more Service Contacts recorded in the period
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
+* Age is calculated at start of episode

 .. _category-b2: